Core Concepts

 • custom_fields (JSONB for user-defined columns)

-upsert_person() lets you insert-or-merge by email — the SMS mode and Campaigns mode use this to ingest contacts without creating duplicates.
+upsert_person() lets you insert-or-merge by email — the SMS and Campaigns apps use this to ingest contacts without creating duplicates.

 Relations